sqlc-dev/sqlc/README.md

 - Changed the number of arguments in a query but forgot to pass the additional values
 - Changed the type of a column but forgot to change the type in your code?

-All of these errors are *impossible* with DinoSQL.
+All of these errors are *impossible* with sqlc.
 Wait, what?
 How?

-DinoSQL parses your all of your queries and the DDL (e.g. `CREATE TABLE`) statements during the code generation processes so that it knows the names and types of every column in your tables and every expression in your queries.
+sqlc parses your all of your queries and the DDL (e.g. `CREATE TABLE`) statements during the code generation processes so that it knows the names and types of every column in your tables and every expression in your queries.
-If any of them do not match, DinoSQL *will fail to compile your queries*, preventing entire classes of runtime problems at compile time.
+If any of them do not match, sqlc *will fail to compile your queries*, preventing entire classes of runtime problems at compile time.

-Likewise, the methods that DinoSQL generates for you have a stricty arity and correct Go type definitions that match your columns.
+Likewise, the methods that sqlc generates for you have a stricty arity and correct Go type definitions that match your columns.
 So if you change a query's arguments or a column's type but don't update your code, it will fail to compile.

 ## Getting Started
 Okay, enough hype, let's see it in action.

-First you pass the following SQL to `dinosql generate`:
+First you pass the following SQL to `sqlc generate`:

 ```sql
 CREATE TABLE authors (